mdneuzerling/mdneuzerling.com/content/post/2021-01-27-using-metaflow-to-make-model-tuning-less-painful/index.md

 </div>

+[^1]: I put a lifecycle rule on my bucket so that all objects are deleted after 24 hours.
+I save money, but Metaflow has a shorter memory.

-[^1]: I started to use a proper logging package, but I noticed that timestamps and task details were automatically prepended by Metaflow.
+[^2]: I started to use a proper logging package, but I noticed that timestamps and task details were automatically prepended by Metaflow.
 It suffices to log with `message` or `print`.